RuanGeldenhuys/fmx_project_22550801/README.md

     ## Test statistic:  165.2131  p-value:  2.329855e-06
     ## Robust Test(5%) :  144.048  p-value:  0.000259541

-#GARCH modelling
+# GARCH modelling

 ## Univariate GARCH models

 I will now fit various univariate GARCH models to determine the best specification.
-The “uniGARCHFitter” function loops through the dataframe and fits 3 different GARCH models to each series.
+The “uniGarchFitter” function loops through the dataframe and fits 3 different GARCH models to each series.
 After each type of model is fitted, selection criteria for that model is calculated and added to a dataframe that will later be outputted.